TimoKoerber/laravel-one-time-operations/README.md

 - `pending` - Operations, that have not been processed yet
 - `processed` - Operations, that have been processed
-- `disposed` - Operations, that have been processed and the files were already deleted (which is okay)
+- `disposed` - Operations, that have been processed and the files were already deleted

 ```shell
 php artisan operations:show pending           // show only pending operations